yeungpinghei/yeungpinghei.github.io/README.md

 My paper is titled *"Contact-induced tonogenesis in Hong Kong English"* and it should be available soon on the conference website.

 ## A brief introduction of the data
+First, download the R script and the csv file from the Github repository.

-In this dataset each row is an F0 measurement, with columns:
+In in csv file, each row represents an F0 measurement, with columns:

 - `speaker`:  a unique code for each individual speaker
 - `variety`: the English variety spoken by the participant (American English or Hong Kong English)